-The student should:
+The student will:

-- Ask the teacher to clarify any assignment that is unclear. - Write down all assignments in his/her agenda.
+Ask the teacher to clarify any assignment that is unclear or ask for assistance when Needed.

-- Complete all assignments within the time-frame given. - Let parent/guardian know what the homework is and ask them for assistance whenever needed.
+Complete all their assignments within the time-frame given, to the best of their ability.
+Let their parent/guardian(s) know what the homework is and ask them for their assistance whenever needed